Gurjinder7/react-drag-and-drop/README.md

 1. Import into the project (where ever you need the feature)
    1. ```import DragAndDrop from '@gurjinder7/react-drag-and-drop'```
    2. ```import '../node_modules/@gurjinder7/react-drag-and-drop/src/style.css'```
+      1. You can import the CSS either in ```App.jsx``` (if you are going to use the component in different components).
+      2. You can import the CSS in the component you are importing the widget.
 2. Format for use in JSX
    ```
    <DragAndDrop